 - A GRE score of 850 (verbal and quantitative) or a GMAT score of 400 ; or

-- 3. Full admission may also be granted to applicants who hold a master's degree from accredited colleges or universities and who have the approval of the department in which they propose to do work.
+- Full admission may also be granted to applicants who hold a master's degree from accredited colleges or universities and who have the approval of the department in which they propose to do work.
 Full admission status does not imply an absence of additional departmental requirements (leveling work, higher GRE scores, etc.).
-Reference should be made to the various depart-mental graduate programs in the Catalog for more information.
+Consult specific department graduate programs in the Catalog for more information.

-2. Probationary status also may be granted to any student who has not submitted GRE or GMAT scores to the Office of Admissions and Records.
-The GRE or GMAT must be taken prior to the end of the first long semester (fall or spring) after initial enrollment (summer terms included).
-The responsibility for monitoring the probationary student’s compliance with all conditions of admission (including the submitting of GRE or GMAT scores, the maintaining of 3.0 GPA, and the satisfaction of academic conditions imposed by the department) rests with the major department in which the student is enrolled.
-The dean will track all probationally admitted students each semester and provide information as necessary from the department chairs and the Office of Admissions and Records on each probationally admitted student, and communicate to the Office of Admissions and Records and the chair of the major department any change of status which is made.
-During the entire probational period, the student is responsible for maintaining close communications with the major department and, as called upon, with the dean.
+Probationary status also may be granted to any student who has not submitted GRE or GMAT scores to the Office of Admissions and Records.
+The GRE or GMAT must be taken prior to the end of the long semester (fall or spring) after initial enrollment (summer terms included).
+The responsibility for monitoring the probationary student’s compliance with all conditions of admission including the submitting of GRE or GMAT scores, the maintaining of 3.0 GPA, and the satisfaction of academic conditions imposed by the department rests with the major department in which the student is enrolled.
+During the entire probationary period, the student is responsible for maintaining close communication with the major department and, as called upon, with the Dean.